Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 ## Aftermath

 In February 2020, VisualPlugin made a public announcement that he would cease development on Wrapper out of concern for his own safety and conscience.
-This information was deliberately withheld form Vecistani citizens, which was allegedly proven effective in keeping Vyond morale high owing to Vecistan's stringent censhorship of outside information.
+This information was deliberately withheld form Vecistani citizens, as Vyondic morale remained elevated, owing to Vecistan's stringent censhorship of outside information.
 Work then resumed on Wrapper for a week in November 2020, only to be halted again for the same reasons.

 Sometime in June 2020, it was reported that authority over the Vyond province was leased off to an unnamed entity.